 Before we discuss the issues, we thought it was a good idea to split between switchboards (protective devices) and wiring.
 First, we’ll take a look at switchboards and their common electrical issues.

-High rupturing capacity (HRC) fuses.
 These are not very common in domestic houses but are still used in some circumstances.
 However, in a domestic installation, any new circuits must be protected by an RCD.

-Older miniature circuit breaker (MCB).
 These are still compliant but have been superseded by modern MCBs which are the most recent type of protective devices and are used in all new installations or upgrades.

 We now take a look into the types of wiring that have common electrical issues.

-Vulcanised indian rubber (VIR).
-This wiring type was installed up until the late 1940s.
+Vir wire was installed up until the late 1940s.
 It usually runs within a conduit or wooden casing.
 The rubber inside usually perishes at the termination points, which is where heat is present.
 This is why VIR is non-compliant and requires replacement.

 Green gunge, also known as green goo, slime, or exudate, can often be seen coming out of the ends of older PVC-insulated and sheathed cables installed in the 1960s and 1970s.
-This cable has a bare earth conductor, which is no longer compliant for any new connection or when existing electrical networks are being upgraded or added to.
+This cable has a bare earth conductor, which is no longer compliant with any new connection or when existing electrical networks are being upgraded or added to.

 When looking at purchasing a property, there is a large list of things that need to be checked over.
 We recommend you let us take away the stress of this task and let one of our experienced and qualified building inspectors do the job for you.
-Give us a call to book your next pre-purchase property inspection 0800 422 388.
+Give us a call to book your next pre-purchase property inspection at 0800 422 388.